 This is our Marriage Celebration Week!
 Yes, we’re celebrating our anniversary all this week (we were married on March 18, 1972).
 We figured a week of celebration isn’t extravagant, by any means.
 And I can tell you, it’s been great!

-It goes along with the scripture, in Ephesians 5:1, which tells us to “be imitators of God, therefore, as dearly loved children and live a life of love…” We’re happily being obedient and are doing a lot of living and loving together!
+It goes along with the scripture, in Ephesians 5:1, which tells us to “be imitators of God, therefore, as dearly loved children and live a life of love…” So, we’re happily being obedient and are doing a lot of living and loving together!

 Happy, Happy Marriage Celebration!

 Thankfully, we’re able to get away for a few days to be alone.
 We enjoy spending concentrated time with each other.
 But while my husband Steve is sleeping in this morning, I tiptoed out.
 (I’m not as much of a sleeper as he is.)
 I thought I’d tell you of something we have been doing to grow even closer.
 Much of it I won’t tell you.
 But I can tell you this much, because we highly recommend it.

 Each year, we try to do at least one pro-active marriage activity together.
 It may be attending a marriage seminar, reading a marriage book together, or purchasing and then viewing together, a marriage DVD series.
 (And then, when we can, we do other smaller marriage-building things together throughout the year.)
 This year we found a DVD series we were especially interested in viewing.
 And then we’d possibly use it in the future with other couples in short small-group form.
 It’s titled, Sacred Marriage: What If God Designed Marriage To Make Us Holy More Than To Make Us Happy?
 It is put together by author Gary Thomas (who happens to be one of our favorite authors).
 We think this video series is GREAT!!!